pgminin/tello-vision-telemetry-lab/README.md

 6 -> Forward with person avoidance.

 ### telSeqId
-Incremental number used to manually mark flight phases.
-Use Tello Vision 1D app button "Tel ID ++" to mark sequences of interest.
+An incremental number used to manually mark flight phases.
+Use the Tello Vision 1D app button "Tel ID ++" to mark sequences of interest.

 ### personCount
 Detected person count.